sckott/baad_blog/ropensci.md

 # 1. Script everything and rebuild from source

 From the beginning of the project, we decided to script everything.
 We wanted the entire work-flow of transforming raw data files into a unified database to be completely scripted and able to be rerun at any point.

-I've learnt a lot from watching colleagues like [Ian Wright]() compile [large databases]() from #otherpeoplesdata in Excel.
-One of the troubles Ian encountered time and time again, was that he would find out sometime down the track that someone had sent him the wrong data, the wrong units, or no longer wanted their data included in a compilation.
-Each time something like this happened, it would cost Ian a lot of time to modifying his spreadsheet.

 When your work-flow is scripted, you can make a small change and then rebuild the database in an instant.
 Another reason for scripting is that it ensures all the modifications to the data are well documented.
 This simply isn't possible in Excel.
 Looking at our code, you can see exactly how we modified the data to arrive at the end product.

 The only potential cost of continually rebuilding the database is that the process of rebuilding can take time.
 Actually, the time taken to make all the transformations and combine all 176 studies is pretty minimal ~9s all-up.
-Never-the-less, the job of continually rebuilding the database was made a lot quicker through use of [remake](https://github.com/richfitz/remake)[^remake], one of our new R packages.
-Essentially remake caches built objects (e.g. the transformed data from each study) and only rebuilds each of them if either the data or code generating that particular dataset has changed.
-So if I change a single value in one of the datasets, remake notices that and rebuilds only that file.
+But the job of continually rebuilding the database became a lot quicker once we started using [remake](https://github.com/richfitz/remake)[^remake], one of our new R packages.
+Remake caches built objects (e.g. the transformed data from each study) and only rebuilds each of them if either the data or code generating that particular object has changed.
 So after the first longer run, rebuilding the entire database takes in the range of 1-2s.

 Another advantage of constantly rebuilding is that we were forced to make our code more robust and potable, so that it would run safely on all the collaborators machines.
 Recently we took this one step further by setting up some automated builds, using a continuous integration system ([Travis](https://travis-ci.or)) that automatically rebuilds the database on a fresh remote virtual machine [^TravisCI].